Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 Effective Date: 31 May 2026

 Digital Services Marketplace is a mobile application developed by Kasanvu Emmanuel.
-The app serves as a gateway to the Copecart platform, allowing users to discover, access, and purchase digital products, online courses, ebooks, educational content, and other digital services through the Copecart website.
+The app provides users with access to digital products, online courses, ebooks, software, educational resources, subscriptions, and other digital services available through the Copecart platform.

+The Digital Services Marketplace app primarily functions as a gateway that allows users to access products and services offered through Copecart.
+Most account registration, login, purchases, payment processing, digital product delivery, and customer account management are provided through the Copecart website and its authorized service providers.

-This Privacy Policy explains how information is handled when you use the Digital Services Marketplace app and the Copecart platform accessible through the app.
+This Privacy Policy explains how information is handled when you use the Digital Services Marketplace app and the Copecart services accessible through the app.

 By accessing or using Digital Services Marketplace, you agree to the practices described in this Privacy Policy.